stefanovolpatti/stefanovolpatti/README.md

 ### Hi there 👋
 I’m currently learning UX Design and Web Development 💻

-I am passionate about the digital world 🌐 and, in particular, the front-end development of web portals 🖥 in order to guarantee an effective, engaging and functional user experience 🧑🏻‍💻 🚀
+I am passionate about the digital world 🌐 and, in particular, the front-end development of web portals 🖥 in order to guarantee an effective, engaging and functional user experience. 🧑🏻‍💻 🚀

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=volp99&layout=compact)](https://github.com/anuraghazra/github-readme-stats)